 The protection and restoration of good water quality and habitats is essential when working to restore healthy native fish populations.

-The GFT has, for many years, been working across the waters of Galloway to identify degraded habitats and then working to undertake or encourage restoration measures to address the problems.
+GFT has, for many years, been working across the waters of Galloway to identify and improve degraded habitats.
 Increasing the climate resilience of local waters to climate change impacts is a priority.
-Climate change is raising water temperatures, increase the magnitude and frequency of flood events and causing drier summers.
+Climate change is raising water temperatures, increasing the magnitude and frequency of flood events and causing drier summers.